Note: Alessandro’s final show as Billy in the Italian Tour production of the show was on 7-Feb-2016.

-Alessandro began studying dance at the age of three-years-old at the school Professione Danza Parma, which is directed by his parents.
+Alessandro began studying dance at the age of three at the school Professione Danza Parma, which is directed by his parents.

 Since 2010, Alessandro has received professional training in acting, singing, and dance (contemporary, jazz, ballet, etc) and also acrobatics.

-In 2008, at only eight-years-old, he won his first dance competition and was recognized as Best Male Dancer.
-Since 2009, Alessandro has won scholarships to attend classes at the summer school of the Royal Ballet in London.
+In 2008, at only eight years old, he won his first dance competition and was recognized as Best Male Dancer.
+Since 2009, Alessandro has won scholarships to attend classes at the summer school of the Royal Ballet School in London.

-In 2012, he won the semi-finals of the Young American Grand Prix (YAGP) as a soloist and as a partner and, in the process, won a scholarship to the Jacqueline Kennedy Onassis School of the American Ballet Theatre in New York.
+In 2012, he won the semi-finals of the Youth America Grand Prix (YAGP) as a soloist and as a partner and, in the process, won a scholarship to the Jacqueline Kennedy Onassis School of the American Ballet Theatre in New York.

 Credit: Video by Professione Danza Parma

 In 2013, he again won at the YAGP in New York and was invited to dance the pas de deux in Giselle at a gala called The Stars of Today Meet The Stars of Tomorrow.
 In that same year, he won first prize in the Alassio dance competition and an invitation to perform at Danzainfiera, Italy’s largest dance festival.

 In 2014 he won various national competitions, including the Grand Prix “Ciudad de Barcelona”.
 On that occasion sculptor Richard Macdonald dedicated a statue of him, giving it to the city of Barcelona in memory of his performance.

 In 2015, Alessandro won the third prize in the pas de deux, in the Tanzolymp Berlin competition, where he was also awarded scholarships to study at the English National Ballet in London and Staatsballet in Berlin.